dfendr/boids/README.md

 # Boids 🕊

-**boids** is a Flocking simulator written in Rust, using the Nannou framework.
+**boids** is a flocking simulator written in Rust, using the Nannou framework.

 ![flock](https://i.imgur.com/pX1fNWi.png)